Family Law

 Your age and physical wellbeing greatly affect alimony decisions.
 Judges think about:

 Health issues that limit job options matter more for older spouses.
 People over 50 who haven't worked during their marriage find it tough to start working again.
 This often leads to higher or permanent support payments.
-Medical conditions that need ongoing care might also require extra financial help to cover treatment costs.
+Major health issues that need ongoing care might also require extra financial help to cover treatment costs.

 Prenuptial agreements and their effect